chronicqazxc/ios_practice/DetectMotionDemo/README.md

 DetectMotionDemo
 ================
-Practice detect motion of cell phone by accelerometer, gyro, DeviceMotion in CoreMotionFramework.
+Practice detect motion of cell phone by accelerometer, gyro, DeviceMotion that in CoreMotionFramework.